 Socioeconomic Development

-The combined effect of Turkey’s conflictual relations with the West, its involvement in a number of regional conflicts, the politicization of institutions, the influx of approximately four million refugees and the COVID-19 pandemic have all negatively impacted the Turkish economy.
+Türkiye’s conflictual relations with the West, its politically unstable situation, its involvement in several regional conflicts, the erosion of state institutions, the influx of approximately four million refugees and the COVID-19 pandemic have further raised socioeconomic barriers for many Turks.

 Ethnicity, gender and place of residence strongly influence access to education and well-paying jobs.
-Regional disparities in poverty rates remain high, and extreme income disparities between rural and urban regions continue, particularly in the east and southeast regions of the country, where the average household income is only one-third of certain western provinces.
-In the UNDP’s Gender Inequality Index, Turkey reduced gender inequality fairly remarkably from 0.427 in 2010 to 0.360 in 2019.
-However, women’s participation in the labor force remains very low.
+Regional disparities in poverty rates remain high, and extreme income disparities between rural and urban regions persist, particularly in the east and southeast regions of the country, where the average household income is only one-third of certain western provinces.
+In the United Nations Development Programme’s Gender Inequality Index, Türkiye reduced gender inequality fairly remarkably, with the country’s score falling from 0.427 in 2010 to 0.272 in 2021.
+However, female participation in the labor force remains very low.

 Socioeconomic barriers